ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 ### Part 4:
 #### 4.2 Mouse cursor moving horizontally based on the APDS9960's latest brightness reading
 Overview:
 Mouse cursor will move to the left in strong light, and will move to right in the dark.
 In the natural environment, mouse cursor does not move.
+To be specifical, when the 'clear' value of the brightness is over 45000, the mouse cursor will move forward left.
+When the 'clear' value of the brightness is less than 1000, the mouse cursor will move forward right.
+If the 'clear' value of the brightness is between 1000 and 45000, the mouse cursor won't move.

 ![c8ff7edb94fa2a0d9bdd6cb299f7566c](https://user-images.githubusercontent.com/114255407/192070838-a9bff96e-85b6-429e-9dee-ea1918d3adf6.gif)